Building a REST Service with Scala

 resolvers += “name” at “location”

-In addition to this, project build definition might be extended by using plugins.
+In addition to this, the project build definition might be extended by using plugins.
 They add new settings that could be new SBT tasks.
-For example, let's add sbt-idea [10] plugin to be able to generate IntelliJ IDEA project files (with gen-idea task) and sbt-assembly plugin [11] to be able to build assembly jar for the project (using assembly task).
-To make them available in the project, create plugins.sbt file (the name of *.sbt files doesn't matter, they're called build.sbt or plugins.sbt just by convention) in the /project subdirectory with the following content:
+For example, let’s add the sbt-idea [10] plugin to be able to generate IntelliJ IDEA project files (with the gen-idea task) and the sbt-assembly plugin [11] to be able to build an assembly jar for the project (using the assembly task).
+To make them available in the project, create a plugins.sbt file (the name of *.sbt files doesn’t matter, they’re called build.sbt or plugins.sbt just by convention) in the /project subdirectory with the following content:

 resolvers ++= Seq(